 According to Harvard Business Review, employees who don't know what roles they play in a company's success tend to become disengaged.
 To prevent this, companies should clearly communicate their goals to employees.
 They should also use frameworks that show the employees how their everyday tasks contribute to the big picture.

 OKRs help align employees with corporate goals.
 Measurable objectives and key results can aid employees in better understanding their roles and job requirements.
 In addition, tracking progress against the objectives will give employees a sense of accomplishment.
 For instance, each one of the OKRs software engineers will know that they're doing something that contributes to the whole story.
-Such an approach is the secret sauce to an organization's success, as indicated by Forbes.
+Such an approach is the secret sauce to an organization's success.

 Inspires Transparency and Accountability